19 Screen Time Management Tips to Prevent Addiction

 - Introduce them to fun and useful ways to use technology

 The solution is not to take away their phones or stop them from binge-watching new TV series.
 Instead, show them interesting ways to use technology that relates to their interests.
 Do they love gaming?
 Have them take an introductory course in game design.
 Do they spend too much time watching TV?
 Watch a show, movie, or documentary that is educational and fun and that is connected to their interests.

 - Help them explore ways to organize their free time

 There are several warning signs that your child may be addicted to screens.
-When you monitor your children for a change in their moods brought on by screen time (or by limiting screen time) it will be easier for you to intervene and keep your kids safe.
-While the goal shouldn’t be to ban social media entirely, instead parents should teach their kids to develop a healthy relationship with screen time.
+When you monitor your student for a change in their moods brought on by screen time (or by limiting screen time) it will be easier for you to intervene and keep them safe.
+While the goal shouldn’t be to ban social media entirely, instead parents should teach their students to develop a healthy relationship with screen time.

-What are some red flags that a child might be addicted to screens and how do you help them build healthy screen time management habits?
+What are some red flags that a student might be addicted to screens and how do you help them build a healthy relationship with technology?
 Let us know in the comments below!

 Your email address will not be published.
 Required fields are marked *